Skip to Content

 I suggest taking them to your local Asian grocery store (Uwajimaya and HMart are always fun to explore!) and having your kids grab the ingredients you’ll need for your Chinese New Year feast.

-And if you are feeling extra nice, let them wander the snack/candy aisles and pick out some treats to eat while they cook!
+And if you are feeling extra nice, let them wander the snack/candy aisles and pick some treats to eat while they cook!

 Ok, here are the easy Chinese New Year recipes your kids can help make: